cehfisher/cehfisher.github.io/content/blog/top-ten/index.md

 An excuse I often hear is: I'm too busy.
 Well, think how productive you would be if you went to a conference and learned about a new tool/technique that could help you in your daily workflow?
 Or maybe you meet someone new at an event who would be an asset to your team?
 You never know until you go.

 For those of you less lucky - you still have a lot of great options!
-There are so many wonderful virtual conferences, meetings, and webinars nowadays.
-For networking, you have the usual places like Twitter and LinkedIn, but also many professional organizations have their own networking websites and/or Slack channels.
-And of course, don't discount local events or semi-local opportunities where you might only have to pay a bit for a bus/train ticket to be able to attend that event.
+Besides local or semi-local events, there are so many wonderful virtual conferences, meetings, and webinars nowadays.
+For networking, you have the usual places like Twitter and LinkedIn, but also many professional organizations have their own networking websites and/or Slack channels where you can connect to like-minded people.

 <hr>